urbanjost/M_intrinsics/md7/USE.md

    A **USE** statement without **only** provides access to all **public** entities in the specified namespace.
-This is true even if renamed entities are specified, but the renamed entities will only be available with the specified local name unless also explicitity requested with the original name.
+This is true even if renamed entities are specified, but the renamed entities will only be available with the specified local name unless also explicitly requested with the original name.
 This is particularly useful behavior when there would otherwise be name conflicts.